September 2016 | Editorial

 Here at the American Association of Chemistry Teachers (AACT), we also have a website full of useful information for all teachers of chemistry.
 As AACT’s incoming president, I’m proud of the fact that our organization has invested significant time and effort into creating materials to meet teachers’ needs.
 Our classroom resource library is full of teacher-tested lesson plans, and is constantly growing.
 The multimedia library is a great place to start planning for technology integration, including the newest simulation focused on bonding.
 Our webinar archive and Chemistry Solutions periodical give teachers some great advice on topics such as lab safety, green chemistry, and even 15-minute lab clean-ups.

 The most important resource for a new teacher is the advice and mentorship provided by veteran teachers.
 AACT has so many teachers who are more than happy to share their knowledge and experiences with others, and teachchemistry.org is the best place to find these teachers!
-If you are new to the classroom, or a veteran looking for new ideas, take a few minutes to investigate this issue of Chemistry Solutions to help get you started.
+If you are new to the classroom, or a veteran looking for new ideas, take a few minutes to investigate this issue of this issue of Chemistry Solutions to help get you started.
 Lessons from teachers is a great example of the value of learning from other teachers.
 New to AP?
 Adrian Dingle offers some great advice to successfully navigate this challenging course.
 If you are undecided about how to approach the first days of the school year, read about a teacher’s effort to create a community of learners in her chemistry classroom.

 As you plan your lab activities for the year, be sure to thoroughly reflect on safety considerations and consider these tips for guiding students in their lab report writing.
 Chemistry lessons are constantly evolving to include STEM practices and real-world connections.
 If you are looking for new, exciting material, be sure to read about the Ford project and the 19 classroom resources that were developed through the AACT-Ford partnership.